hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step3-dive.md

 Inspect the BusyBox container.

-`dive buxybox`{{execute}}
+`dive busybox`{{execute}}

-Notice all the commands are present and the image efficiency is a 100%.
+Notice all the commands are present and the image efficiency is at 100%.
 Next, let's look at some less efficient containers.

+You can explore other containers from other registries.

+`dive bitnami/kafka:2.5.0`{{execute}}